Lattice structure of Weyl groups via representation theory of preprojective algebras: Combinatorial description of indecomposable -rigid modules

-where each number $i$ shows a $k$-vector space $k$ lying on the vertex $i$ if $i\ge-1$ and $-i$ if $i\le-2$.
+\begin{lemma} Let $\alpha$ and $\beta$ be scalars satisfying $\alpha+\beta=1$.
+As a quiver representation, $P_\ell$ with $\ell\neq\pm1$ is given by Figure \ref{Pell} where each number $i$ shows a $k$-vector space $k$ lying on the vertex $i$ if $i\ge-1$ and $-i$ if $i\le-2$.
 Each unlabelled arrow is the identity map of $k$, and each arrow labelled by a scalar $\gamma$ is a linear map multiplying by $\gamma$. \end{lemma}

 \begin{proof} Since all relations of $\Pi$ are satisfied, this gives a $\Pi$-module $X$.
 It is easy to check that $X$ is generated by $\ell$ in the upper left corner.
 Thus we have a surjective morphism $\pi:P_\ell\to X$ of $\Pi$-modules.
-On the other hand, it is well-known that the Loewy length of any idecomposable projective $\Pi$-module is equal to $h-1$, where $h$ is the Coxeter number.
+On the other hand, it is well-known that the Loewy length of any indecomposable projective $\Pi$-module is equal to $h-1$, where $h$ is the Coxeter number.
 For type $D_n$, we have $h-1=2n-3$.
 Since the length of the path from $\ell$ in the left corner to $-\ell$ in the lower right corner is $2n-4$, the above $\pi$ must be an isomorphism. \end{proof}

 \begin{example} Let $n=6$.
 Then $P_2$ is given by the following quiver representations, where the left one is the case $(\alpha,\beta)=(0,1)$, and the right one is the case $(\alpha,\beta)=(1,0)$.

 \end{example}